zorael/kameloso/README.md

 > You can automatically strip these and add some optimisations by building it in `release` mode with `dub build -b release`.
 Mind that build times will increase.
 Refer to the output of `dub build --help` for more build types.

-The above may currently not work, as the compiler will crash on some build configurations under anything other than `debug` mode.
+The above will currently not work, as the compiler will crash on some build configurations under anything other than `debug` mode.

 Unit tests are built into the language, but you need to compile the project in `unittest` mode to include them.